 There’s an old saying you may have heard if you ever stood between the television and someone who was trying to watch it: “You make a better door than a window.”

 That saying could also be used to describe the current state of health care transparency.
-When health care is transparent, consumers can learn about its cost and quality before they get care.
+When transparent, consumers can learn health care cost and quality before they get care.

 Unfortunately, the health care system still offers consumers more doors than windows.